g0tmk/dotfiles-linux/README.md

     - alt+shift+enter to open terminal
     - if xmonad fails to start, you might need to run this (but try not to, it is worse than the built-in xorg driver)`sudo apt install xserver-xorg-video-intel`

+0. Set up service to run xfce4-power-manager (NOTE: while this would be better run as a system service, xfce4-power-manager appears to required an x-window session, so we run it as a user service.
+This is good reason to switch to something else...
+I'm not sure what will happen if the system runs out of battery at the login screen.)<span id="xfce4-power-manager-install"></span>
+    - create `~/.config/systemd/user/xfce4-power-manager.service` and fill it with the following contents (TODO: add this file to dotfiles):

+        [Unit]
+        Description=Xfce4 Power Manager
+        Documentation=man:xfce4-power-manager(1) man:xfce4-power-manager-settings(1)

+        [Service]
+        Type=dbus
+        BusName=org.xfce.PowerManager
+        ExecStart=/usr/bin/xfce4-power-manager --no-daemon
+        ExecStop=/usr/bin/xfce4-power-manager --quit

+        [Install]
+        WantedBy=multi-user.target
+        Alias=dbus-org.xfce.PowerManager.service

+    - Run `systemctl --user daemon-reload` to reload service files
+    - Run `systemctl --user enable xfce4-power-manager` to enable xfce4-power-manager on boot
+    - Run `systemctl --user status xfce4-power-manager` to verify service file works and is running
+    - Run `sudo journalctl -u xfce4-power-manager` to check the service logs (Note: no messages are printed on success)
 0. Improve graphics performance (for intel embedded gpus)

     sudo apt remove xserver-xorg-video-intel